LIVE CLASSES STARTING JULY 18

 Payment options: Credit Card or PayPal.

+You will learn Jungian typology as it was truly meant to be.
 Many of us treat personality types like rigid, fixed labels.
 In this course, Jungian Analyst Ken James brings Jung's typology to life.
 This master teacher helps us explore our hidden attitudes and functions.
 We will discover how our type shapes our relationships and inner life.
 We naturally reclaim our full psychological integrity.

 Write your awesome label here.